luisCermeno/icloud-script/readme.md

 ![Zip files provided by apple](zips.png "Compressed data as provided by apple")

-The **challenge** with downloading your iCloud Photo Library as compressed zip files is that the contents of each zip file are completely randomized, making it difficult to organize your photo library locally.
-To add to the difficulty, each photo also comes with an incorrect creation date, which can aAdd to the confusion.
+The **challenge** with downloading your iCloud Photo Library as compressed zip files is that each zip file's contents are randomized and have no attached or incorrect file metadata.

-However, with the help of this **powerful tool**, you can quickly and easily extract the zipped files and inject the correct creation date for each photo, making it a breeze to organize your photo library locally.
-With the correct metadata in place, you can now **effortlessly manage and organize your photos**, and free up space in your cloud storage without the need to pay for additional storage.
+This tool extracts the zipped files and injects the correct metadata for each photo (for now only the creation date).
+With the correct metadata in place, you can now manage your photo library locally detached from the apple environment.
+Then, you can export the library to a hard drive, clean up space in your cloud storage, and rerun the tool once full.

-By using this tool, you can enjoy the benefits of a well-organized photo library that is easily accessible and searchable, allowing you to relive and share your cherished memories with ease.
-It is important to note that while this tool can help you organize your photo library, it is always recommended to have a backup of your photos in case of unforeseen data loss.
+**WARNING**: It is always recommended to have a backup of your photos in case of unforeseen data loss.

 ----